 After the hike, you will need to take a ferry and then a coach back to Chania.
 The Samaria Gorge hike ends at a town called Aglia Roumeli.
 The town didn’t really have any roads out, so you’ll have to get ferry tickets to Chora Sfakia for the departure at 17:30 / half-past five (€12,00).
 The ferry ticket office is down a little alleyway in between two restaurants near the ferry port.
 It’s best to buy the tickets as soon as you arrive in the town, just to be safe.

-To get back to Chania, you can book the coach from Chora Sfakia to Chania that leaves at 18:30 / half-past six.
+To get back to Chania, you can book the coach from Chora Sfakia to Chania that leaves at 18:30.
 Again, you can book online or at the bus station ticket office.
 The coach takes about an hour each way.
-You’ll be treated to scenic views from the bus.
-The rugged mountain views from the ferry are beautiful too.
+You’ll be treated to scenic views from the bus and the rugged mountain views from the ferry are beautiful too.
 The ferry trip also takes about an hour, so it takes roughly 2 hours to get back to Chania.

 What to Pack

 There are bathrooms every few kilometres on the hike, but no places to stop for food.
-So, you’ll need to bring lunch too.
-You’ll be able to get a snack from a little restaurant at the end of the hike or at Aglia Roumeli as well.
-I highly recommend the fresh orange juice.
+So, you’ll need to bring your own snacks or lunch too.
+You’ll be able to get food from a little restaurant at the end of the hike or at Aglia Roumeli as well (I highly recommend the fresh orange juice).

 What to Expect

-The hike takes about 6 hours to complete a little over 12km (at a brisk pace including a lunch break).
+The hike takes about 6 hours to complete the 12km (at a brisk pace including a lunch break).
 You might spend another half hour walking to Aglia Roumeli from the end of the trail.
 It took us 5 hours to hike to the town, but we kind of rushed it.
 This was because the path was extremely busy and also because I thought the hike was actually longer!
 It’s a good idea to leave about an hour in for enjoying a relaxing packed lunch along the way.
-The only thing is that you’ll need to aim to be at the ferry port an hour before departure (16:30 / half-past 4) although you won’t be left behind unless you’re late for the ferry (leaving at 17:30 / half-past five).
+The only thing is that you’ll need to aim to be at the ferry port an hour before departure (16:30) although you won’t be left behind unless you’re late for the ferry (leaving at 17:30).
 If you start the hike at 10:00, that means you’ll be able to get to the ferry port on time.

 While you’re hiking, stop at a few of the clear water streams to fill your water bottle.
 You’ll also want to stop at the ancient ruins of Samaria and the little church along the way.

 Instead of lunch on the hike, we motored through and enjoyed Greek salad and Greek yogurt with honey at one of the restaurants in Aglia Roumeli.
 We also had time for a swim and to dry off before hopping on the ferry.
 The water was very warm and crystal clear, making it a very memorable swim.
-Be careful of the pebble beach area with bare feet though, because the black rocks get very hot.
-Another great spot for a swim is Elafonisi, which I’ll tell you about in a future next post.
+Be careful of the pebble beach area with bare feet though, because the black rocks get very hot – even in September!
+Another great spot for a swim is Elafonisi.